-ULV Loans: This is a student loan.
-To be eligible for consideration of a ULV Loan, a student must be admitted through the Office of Undergraduate Admission at the central campus and be enrolled as a full-time student.
-ULV Loans are interest free during the student's enrollment.
+University of La Verne Loans: This is a student loan.
+To be eligible for consideration of a La Verne Loan, a student must be admitted through the Office of Undergraduate Admission at the central campus and be enrolled as a full-time student.
+La Verne Loans are interest free during the student's enrollment.
 Recipients must have a minimum 2.5 GPA, and have graduated from a California high school.
 Repayment begins after graduation or withdrawal from La Verne.